FarronF/limerick-council-meetings/meetings/2017/06/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 15th May 2017.md

 grounds that it would assist Mungret Regional Football Club in drawing down funding and

-enhance their capacity to deliver facilities for their growing membership.--- 2
+enhance their capacity to deliver facilities for their growing membership.
+---
+2

 Circulated, Report of the Senior Executive Officer, Community Support Services, setting out